davewalker60/pmdup/pages/booking-rooms.md

 ### Hotel Las Arenas pricing

 The best news ever is the obnoxiously-loud, late-night music bar (Loudo's/LIVE) across the street did not renew their lease!
 Dave met with the new tenant, Doña Triny!
-She's moving her restaurante there with no intention of having music past dinnertime.
+She's moving her traditional Mexican restaurante there with no intention of having music past dinnertime.
 Thus, rooms toward the north end of the property should be the quietest again.
 Alhumdulillah!

 This year, **room prices are listed in pesos** (with convenient USD & CAD conversion charts to give you an idea of the equivalent dollar amounts as rates fluctuate).
 Given what we know as of March 15, 2026, the group block prices ***per room*** for stays of up to 10 nights between Wed Feb 10 check-in and to Sat Feb 20 check-out are ***most likely*** going to be:
 * 10,800 Poolside - No Ocean View (101,202,301,302,401,402,403,404,501,502)